lightandluck/archivers-greetingslack/README.md

 If you like this project and you use it for your community or anything else, please hit the STAR button ⭐️ on the top right side so I know you dig it!
 It makes me feel appreciated and it's free.

+## About this Fork

+This fork was created for the following reasons:

+  * Use a hardcoded welcome message in code, as opposed to an environment variable.
+  * Add the python `logging` module.
+  * Bump the `websocket-client` package version to avoid a bug.
+  * Add the ability to debug via a special channel that sends welcome message when joined.

 # Requirements
 Python 2.7+
 Edit `bot.py` on lines 7-8 to customise with your greeting and token